jamesshore/ergotest/docs/reporting_api.md

 > **Warning:** Visual changes to the output of this method are not considered breaking changes.

-Render `testCaseResults` as consecutive color-coded characters representing the tests’ statuses, as follows:
+Render the results as consecutive color-coded characters representing the tests’ statuses, as follows:

 * *pass:* normal-colored `.`
 * *fail:* red inverse `X`